ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 Overview
 -----------------------------------------------------

-Welcome to the RGBRandomizer.py README!
+Welcome to the RGBRandomizer.py microservice README!

 This microservice receives RGB data in a JSON format, randomizes the RGB values while maintaining any repeated patterns, then returns the randomized values to the client as a JSON.
 The following requirements must be met to successfully use the RGBRandomizer:

 1. The request and response JSON files must be in a dictionary format with a "status" key, and a "data" key.

-2. They "data" key value must contain a list of dictionaries containing RGB data.
+2. The "data" key value must contain a list of dictionaries containing RGB data.
    The exact format of the JSON is described in the 'How to REQUEST data' and 'How to RECEIVE data sections'.